The Complete Guide to Charter Bus Rentals

 How far in advance should I book my bus rental?

 To ensure you get the best bus at the best rate, we recommend booking your charter bus rental at least 1 to 3 months in advance.
 For busy months like April, May, and June, book at least 6 to 9 months in advance if possible.

-Of course, cancellations and last minute trips happen.
+We know last-minute trips happen.
 You can book a charter bus with us at any time of the day, and we’ll pair you with a bus in two hours or less.

 What does a charter bus rental cost?

 At this point, you’re probably wondering, “How much is this going to cost us?”
 The rates for your bus will depend your trip’s mileage and duration.
 If you’re traveling over a long distance, you will likely be quoted a rate based on mileage.
-If your trip will take place over multiple days and the driver will need to wait along the route, you’ll likely be charged by the day.
+If your trip will take place over multiple days and the driver will need to wait along the route, you’ll be charged by the day.

 Do I have to tip my driver?

 You aren’t required to tip your driver, but it’s an excellent way to thank them for a job well done.
 The industry standard for gratuity is 10 to 20% of the cost of the bus.
 Since gratuity is rarely included in your quote, ask your reservation specialist what options for tipping your driver are available.

 Before calling a bus company to get a quote, write down the essential information for your trip.
 Have these details on hand to help the bus company staff quickly match you with the best bus for your group.

 Key information you’ll need: